 A new order

 The new Top 10 shows how, as technology and development styles evolve, risks have increased or decreased.
 In a worryingly impressive climb to the first place from its previous spot at number five, Broken Access Control is the riskiest security flaw.
-This means that developers are failing to implement proper access control and testing its functionality.
+This means that developers are failing to implement proper access control and test its functionality.
 The situation is not pretty, with the worsening of the next category, Cryptographic Failures, previously known as Sensitive Data Exposure, its consequence.
 It shows that more effort should be put into identifying sensitive information and protecting it with up-to-date encryption techniques.

-Although Injection had its thunder stolen by the previous two, it keeps being extremely problematic.
+Although Injection had its thunder stolen by the previous two, it is still extremely problematic.
 It has many faces, which have been recognized in previous installments of the Top 10.
 It had been number one for a whole decade and now even includes Cross-Site Scripting.
 The risk of Injection persists as developers still use interpreters, where the mixing of code and data is very common and results in vulnerabilities.

 The highest-ranking of this year's new additions is Insecure Design, in fourth place.
 It refers to the lack of security controls to defend against attacks and failure to establish a secure development lifecycle.
 This flaw should not be taken lightly.
 There is a huge overlap with higher rated risks, like Broken Access Control and Cryptographic Failures, and some that are not so high up, like Identification and Authentication Failures.
 These risks are part of an insecure design.
 This means that now, more than ever, implementing secure design is not an option; it's a must.
 What developers should achieve is, following OWASP's recommendation, "a culture and methodology that constantly evaluates threats and ensures that code is robustly designed and tested to prevent known attack methods."
 This calls for the importance of threat modeling, defined by OWASP as "a view of the application and its environment through the lens of security."